 The jurying process ensures the quality of the work represented on the tour is high and everything is handmade.
 And, in the case of studio tours, jurors will also assess your studio space to ensure it is appropriate and safe for the general public to visit.

 If you are not sure whether participating in an open studio event is right for you, try to attend a studio tour as a customer first so you get a feel for it.

 Do keep in mind, though, that studio tour applications need to be submitted well in advance of the actual event date.
 Be sure to check the application deadline for any tour you are considering so you don't miss the deadline while you are making the decision.

-Get on their mailing list and follow their social media accounts so you'll get their news.
-Subscribing to newsletters is a more reliable way to stay informed.
+Get on their mailing list and follow their social media accounts, so you'll get their news.
+Subscribing to newsletters is a more reliable way to stay informed than following on social media.
 You won't typically see all social media posts made by an organization you follow, and you're less likely to miss an email message.